Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### Default properties for Git and GitHub artifact types are now editable

-This is particularly useful in scenarios where the branch for the stable version of the artifact has changed and future continuous delivery releases should use this branch to obtain newer versions of the artifact.
-The options for checkout, such as checkout submodules, can also be changed.
+You can now edit the default properties of Git and GitHub artifact types even after the artifact has been linked.
+This is particularly useful in scenarios where the branch for the stable version of the artifact has changed, and future continuous delivery releases should use this branch to obtain newer versions of the artifact.

 <img src="_img/124_06.png"; alt="Editable artifact properties" style="border:1px solid Silver; display: block; margin: auto;" />